zahidurr/iOS-Voice-Record-Modulate-and-Play-App/README.md

-# Voice Record, Modulate and Play
+# iOS Voice Record, Modulate and Play App

-An iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like different effects
+An iOS app that will allow users to record their voice and will then modulate the recorded audio to sound like different effects

 ### Features